abpio/abp-commercial-docs/en/abp-suite/generating-crud-page.md

 ### What to Check If Angular UI Cannot Be Generated

-If you are There are some adjustments you may need to make before generating CRUD pages for your legacy ABP app using the latest version of the suite.
+There are some adjustments you may need to make before generating CRUD pages for your legacy ABP app using the latest version of the suite.

 - Check if your environment variables have `rootNamespace` defined as explained [here](https://docs.abp.io/en/abp/latest/UI/Angular/Service-Proxies#angular-project-configuration).